cclib/cclib.github.io/_sources/data_notes.txt

 .. _`route section`: http://www.gaussian.com/g_tech/g_ur/k_route.htm

-**GAMESS-UK**: convergence information is printed only for the first optimization step by default, but can be forced at all steps by adding ``IPRINT SCF`` to the input file.
+**GAMESS-UK**: convergence information is printed only for the first optimisation step by default, but can be forced at all steps by adding ``IPRINT SCF`` to the input file.

 vibdisps
 --------